A Place for Mom

 “Adult kids or family caregivers often don’t notice something and think their parent is OK,” Branshaw says.

 This is because when you’re caring for someone with dementia full time, it can be hard to notice progressive changes, like steady weight loss over several months.
-This change could be shocking and obvious to a family member or friend who only see the person a few times a year.
+This change could be shocking and obvious to a family member or friend who only sees the person a few times a year.

 “Often, patients will get agitated or defensive in the office when we start to have the conversation about dementia — that’s a sign in itself,” Branshaw says.